Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Conclusion

 We presented a technical framework to directly integrate the POLO model from Bahn et al. \cite{Bahn2020} into proton treatment planning for LGG patients by defining the forward calculation and backward differentiation steps required to perform model-based dose optimization.

-Implementing feasible optimization functions and running a number of optimization scenarios for fixed NTCP levels, we were able to generate comparable results on the spatial $d_{RBE,fx}$, $l_{d}$ and $p$ distributions.
-From a mathematical standpoint, the results are consistent regarding changes expected from model inspection and changes observed between plans with different weights of the POLO model-based optimization function, and we also observe a consistent reduction in NTCP across all scenarios, capable of lowering NTCP by roughly \SI{26}{\percent} without affecting target coverage.
+Implementing feasible optimization functions and running a number of optimization scenarios for fixed NTCP levels, we were able to generate results on the spatial $d_{RBE,fx}$, $l_{d}$ and $p$ distributions.
+From a mathematical standpoint, the results are consistent regarding changes expected from model inspection and changes observed between plans with different weights of the POLO model-based optimization function, and we also observe a consistent reduction in NTCP across all scenarios without affecting target coverage for a sample patient.

 As already mentioned, the clinical feasibility of the integration framework, particularly its capacity to balance effective tumor control with the minimization of side effects, still requires comprehensive evaluation to ensure that it is both practical and beneficial in a real-world clinical setting.
 Conclusively, the integration framework may well contribute to automated POLO model-based risk minimization in proton treatment planning for LGG patients, and should further be evaluated in multi-patient follow-up studies.